 An ultrasound, also known as a sonogram, is one of the simplest and most effective tools your OB/GYN uses for diagnostic purposes, as well as to monitor your progress during pregnancy.
-At Garden OB/GYN’s nine locations throughout Midtown West, the Upper East Side, Manhattan, Forest Hills, Flushing of Fresh Meadows, Garden City, Lake Success, Massapequa, and Commack, New York, you can receive digital ultrasound testing right in the office, so your doctor gets the results quickly.
+At Garden OB/GYN’s ten locations throughout Midtown West, the Upper East Side, and the Upper West Side of Manhattan, as well as Forest Hills, Garden City, Lake Success, Massapequa, Commack, and Cedarhurst, New York, you can receive digital ultrasound testing right in the office, so your doctor gets the results quickly.
 Book your appointment online or call your nearest location to schedule an ultrasound.

 An ultrasound uses high-frequency sound waves to generate images of your internal organs and connective tissues.
 What’s unique about an ultrasound is that it provides a live-feed, meaning your doctor can watch movements and listen to sounds, which is especially helpful during pregnancy.
 You may need an ultrasound to:

 An ultrasound is even beneficial for determining your expected due date, as well as for looking for signs of birth defects, such as Down syndrome.

 Most ultrasounds performed at Garden OB/GYN are transabdominal ultrasounds, meaning over your abdomen.
 This simple imaging test involves applying a warm clear gel to your lower belly and gliding a handheld transducer device over your skin.